kohei-us/mdds/doc/flat_segment_tree.rst

     key: 70; value: 0
     key: 500; value: 0

-Each node stores the start key and the value of the segment it initiates except for the last node, which stores the end key of the previous segment.
+Each node stores the start key and the value of the segment it initiates, and the key stored in each node is also the end key of the segment that the previous node initiates except for the first node.

+except
+for the last node, which stores the end key of the segment the previous note initiates.
 Note that the value stored in the last node is not associated with any of the segments stored in the tree; in fact it is the default value for empty segments.

 One thing to keep in mind is that :cpp:class:`~mdds::flat_segment_tree` does not support mutable iterators that let you modify the stored keys or values.